rlawrenc/cosc_304/labs/lab7/analyze/README.md

 The ACME company sells all kinds of products.
 Every product has a given category, and customers are encouraged to review products.
 Customers place orders through a website.
 Orders are shipped from one of three warehouses in Kelowna, Winnipeg, and Toronto.
 Each warehouse maintains inventory on its products.
 The company needs information on its top selling products, largest customers, and efficiency of its distribution system.

 The ACME database is stored on MySQL.
-It is read-only and accessible at: jdbc:mysql://cosc304.ok.ubc.ca/analysis.
+It is read-only and accessible at `jdbc:mysql://cosc304.ok.ubc.ca/analysis`.
 User id and password are on Canvas.
-To access the database, you must be on campus connected to ubcsecure WiFi or connect to campus via VPN (vpn.ok.ubc.ca).
+To access the database, you must be on campus connected to ubcsecure WiFi or connect to campus via VPN (`vpn.ok.ubc.ca`).

-## Part 1: Descriptive Data (20 marks)
+## Part 1: Descriptive Analysis (20 marks)

 The first step is to gather descriptive statistics from the company data.
 This will be done using SQL queries.
 The output of this analysis is a document containing each question, the SQL query, and the output table.